How Stress Impacts Your Skin from the Inside Out: What Science Reveals

 Skin regeneration happens constantly, especially during rest.
 But stress interferes with these repair cycles.
 This means:

-• Breakouts take longer to heal
+• Blemishes take longer to heal

 • Redness and dark marks linger